CRPropa/CRPropa3/README.md

 Install from source
 ------------------------
-1. Download the data archive from https://forge.physik.rwth-aachen.de/projects/mpc/files extract to crpropa/data
+1. Download the latest data archive from https://crpropa.desy.de/Interaction_data and extract to CRPropa3/data
-1. CRPropa uses CMAKE to configure.
+2. CRPropa uses CMAKE to configure.
 From the build directory call ccmake or cmake

         cd build
         ccmake ..

-2. Afterward configuring run make and make install as usual
+3. Afterward configuring run make and make install as usual

         make
         make install